Poa annua

 Poa annua, or annual meadow grass (known in America more commonly as annual bluegrass or simply poa), is a widespread low-growing turfgrass in temperate climates.
-Notwithstanding the reference to annual plant in its name, perennial bio-types do exist.
-This grass originated as a hybrid between Poa supina and Poa infirma.
+Notwithstanding the reference to annual plant in its name, perennial biotypes do exist.

+It originated as an allopolyploid hybrid between Poa supina and Poa infirma.
 Major chromosomal rearrangements after polyploidy have contributed to variation in genome size in Poa annua.